On the Most Informative Boolean Functions of the Very Noisy Channel: Proof of Lemma 2

 \begin{IEEEproof} Let $\R_{f_1}=\{r_0, \cdots, r_i, \cdots, r_j, \cdots, r_{\lfloor\frac{M}{2} \rfloor}\}$ and $\R_{f_2}=\{r_0, \cdots, r_i-1, \cdots, r_j+1, \cdots, r_{\lfloor\frac{M}{2} \rfloor}\}$, where $0\le i<j\le\lfloor\frac{M}{2} \rfloor, r_i>0, r_j>0$.
 Obviously, $\R_{f_1}\succ \R_{f_2}$.
 By \eqref{eq:second_deriv_formula}, we have

-In general, any other spectrum inequaliy can be established by successively constructing the above two ``adjacent'' ratio spectrums. \end{IEEEproof}
+In general, any other spectrum inequality can be established by successively constructing the above two ``adjacent'' ratio spectra. \end{IEEEproof}

-Corollary \ref{corollary: bigger ratio spectra} indicates that among Boolean functions with the same $|f^{-1}(0)|$, the ones with the largest ratio spectrum maximize $F_f''(1/2)$.
-The following theorem shows that lex function is one type of functions with the largest ratio spectrum.
+Corollary \ref{corollary: bigger ratio spectra} indicates that $F_f''(1/2)$ is an increasing function in ratio spectrum $\R_f$.
+Therefore, among Boolean functions with the same $|f^{-1}(0)|$, the one with the largest ratio spectrum maximizes $F_f''(1/2)$.
+The following theorem shows that the lex function is one type of functions with the largest ratio spectrum.

-\begin{theorem} Given $n$, among all Boolean functions with the same $|f^{-1}(0)|$, lex function is a function with the largest ratio spectrum $\R_f^*$. \end{theorem}
+\begin{theorem} For a given $n$, among all Boolean functions with the same $|f^{-1}(0)|$, the lex function is a function with the largest ratio spectrum $\R_f^*$. \end{theorem}

 \begin{IEEEproof} It is enough to prove that when $f$ is lex, $\R_f\succeq \R_{f'}$ always holds, where $f'$ is any other Boolean function with the same $|f^{-1}(0)|$.
-This can be shown by reduction to absurdity.
+This can be shown by contradiction.